kuronekozero/telegram-translator/README.md

 ## Configuration

 ### API Keys (`.env`)
 The `.env` file is used to store all your secret credentials.
-This file is included in `.gitignore` and should never be committed to a public repository with your keys inside.

 ### Channel Mappings (`channels.json`)
 The `channels.json` file defines the core logic of the bot.